 Comfortable chairs welcome those who wish to sit in this room of remembering.

-Located on the patient floor by the elevator, with a wide view of downtown Calgary, our coffee room is a place to sit back with a cup of brewed coffee, tea, or juice, and freshly baked goods courtesy of our in-house chef.
-This space also has a small kitchenette with a microwave and refrigerator available, along with some comfy seating for patients and visitors to use.
+Located on the patient floor by the elevator, with a wide view of downtown Calgary, our coffee room is a place to sit back with a cup of brewed coffee, tea, or juice and freshly baked goods.
+This space is furnished with comfy seating for patients and visitors to use.

 Our guest room with a private bathroom is available for $25/night.
 Visitors are also welcomed to stay in the patient room at no cost.